147th 28th Infantry Division Dining Out

 |0

-This work, 147th 28th Infantry Division Dining Out [Image 8 of 8], by SSG Kenneth Shirk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 147th 28th Infantry Division Dining Out, by SSG Kenneth Shirk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.